 Interest expense is one of the core expenses found in the income statement.
 A company must finance its assets either through debt or equity.
-With the former, the company will necessarily incur an expense related to the cost of borrowing.
-Understanding a company’s interest expense is a great way to understand its capital structure and financial performance.
+With the former, the company will incur an expense related to the cost of borrowing.
+Understanding a company’s interest expense helps to understand its capital structure and financial performance.

 Interest is often found as a separate line item below EBIT (Earnings Before Interest and Taxes).
 Alternatively, some companies may list interest in the SG&A section, depending on their accounting practices.